mhadam/snowplow.wiki-fork/technical-documentation/3-enrich/Scala-Hadoop-Shred.md

 In the code, we perform this check after we have grouped the batch by `event_id` and `event_fingerprint`; this ensures that all check-and-set requests to a specific `event_id-event_fingerprint` pair in DynamoDB will come from a single mapper.

-##### Error handling

-The major failure states will be operational issues - for example a sudden event spike causing DynamoDB throughput exceptions.
-Hadoop Shred will attempt back-off-and-retry in the case of an error; if three re-attempts fail, then Hadoop Shred will fail the whole job.
-This is preferable to allowing duplicates to land in Redshift, where they can cause Cartesian product explosions.

 ##### Enabling

-To enable cross-batch natural de-duplication you must provide a DynamoDB table configuration to EmrEtlRunner.
+To enable cross-batch natural de-duplication you must provide a DynamoDB table configuration to EmrEtlRunner and provide [necessary rights][dynamodb-setup-guide] in IAM.
 If this is not provided, then cross-batch natural de-duplication will be disabled.
 In-batch de-duplication will still work however.

 To avoid "cold start" problem you may want to use [[Event-manifest-populator]] Spark job, which backpopulates duplicate storage with events from specified point in time.